 For the uninitiated (and those living under a rock), Instagram is a social network.
 It is every millennial’s favorite place to see ads, content from influencers and celebs, #foodporn photos, workout motivation photos, photos of pets, week old Reddit memes, rejected TikTok videos, how-everyone-is-having-a-great-time-except-you photos and occasionally some photos of your friends.

 There’s something that you need to be aware of before we move further.
 The algorithm.
 If you and your friend follow the exact same accounts, both your feeds will still be differently arranged.
-Some posts would appear higher on your timeline and may appear lower on your friend’s.
+Some posts would appear higher on your feed and may appear lower on your friend’s.
 The ads you two see will be totally different too.
 That’s the magic of the algorithm.
 Your Instagram feed is exclusively tailored to you.

 And that’s precisely my problem with it.
 If you were to follow every other influencer out there, soon Instagram would serve you stuff that you didn’t really care about to begin with.
 Consider this, an artist who used to post his art while struggling to pay the bills, out of the blue, makes a heavily hashtagged post about his weekend outing to a lush 5-star resort.
 Apparently, that’s where he vacations for inspiration.
 You Google that resort and its ads start to show up on all your feeds.
 You followed the artist for the art but are now interested to spend a weekend at the resort.
 A classic case of the resort successfully using influencer marketing on you.
 In other words, you have been influenced!